 When to Contact a Medical Professional

-Call your health care provider if you feel or see a lump in your neck, or if you experience any symptoms of a thyroid nodule.
+Call your health care provider if you feel or see a lump in your neck, or if you have any symptoms of a thyroid nodule.

-If you have been exposed to radiation in the face or neck area, call your health care provider.
+If you have been exposed to radiation in the face or neck area, call your provider.
 A neck ultrasound can be done to look for thyroid nodules.

 Gharib H, Papini E, Paschke R, et al. American Association of Clinical Endocrinologists, Associazione Medici Endocrinologi, and European Thyroid Association Medical Guidelines for Clinical Practice for the Diagnosis and Management of Thyroid Nodules.
 Endocr Pract.
 2010;16(suppl 1):1-43.